Trump picked Big Oil over Big Corn—and now farmers are pissed

 But for oil refiners, the mandate is a headache: one that’s tolerable when oil prices are high, like they were in the aughts, but cumbersome when oil prices flounder, as they have been over the past decade.
 Of course, Trump is also quite tight with the oil industry.
 So the Trump administration has been playing a delicate game, trying to appease two powerful industries with conflicting aims.

 Under the Renewable Fuels act, the EPA can waive the ethanol requirement for small oil refineries that can demonstrate that they’re in financial duress by having to add biofuel to the mix.
 While the refineries themselves must be small, the companies that own them don’t have to be.
-Exxon and Chevron have reportedly been among the oil firms that have reportedly sought exemptions.
-Last month, the EPA made a decision that favored Big Oil over Big Corn: it granted such waivers to 31 small refineries, relieving them of the obligation to add biofuels like ethanol to their liquid fuel.
+Exxon and Chevron have reportedly been among the oil firms that have sought exemptions.
+Last month, the EPA made a decision that favored Big Oil over Big Corn: it granted such waivers to 31 refineries, relieving them of the obligation to add biofuels like ethanol to their liquid fuel.
 According to Reuters, the Trump EPA has “more than quadrupled the number of waivers it has granted to refiners” compared to the Obama Administration.

 Corn belt farmers have been furious with the administration ever since.
 In late August, Trump took to Twitter to suggest that he would make things right, promising goodies to both industries.
 “The Farmers are going to be so happy when they see what we are doing for Ethanol,” the president declared.
 “It will be a giant package, get ready!”